Dekh Magar Pyaar Say

 Dekh Magar Pyaar Say is a 2015 Pakistani romantic comedy film directed by Asad ul Haq and produced by Ali Murtaza under the production banner Shiny Toy Guns.
 The film was the directorial debut for Haq.
 The movie starred Humaima Malick and Sikander Rizvi in the lead roles.
 The latter made his film debut with the movie.

-Dekh Magar Pyar Se received positive reviews for good direction, acting and praise for its music.
+Dekh Magar Pyar Se received positive reviews for good direction, acting and its music.
 The cinematography was especially lauded as it showcased the beauty of Lahore.